softprops/emoji-clock/README.md

 ### specifying time

-By default `emojiclock` will print out the emoji clock closet to "now" but you can also provide a time that's relative to "now" in roughly english form ( as supported by the [chrono-english crate](https://crates.io/crates/chrono-english) ) as an argument.
+By default, `emojiclock` will print out the emoji clock closet to "now" but you can also provide a time that's relative to "now" in roughly english form ( as supported by the [chrono-english crate](https://crates.io/crates/chrono-english) ) as an argument.

 ```sh